 | Faf du Plessis | 1 | 20 |

-| Rajat Patidar | 1 | 10+ |
+| Rajat Patidar | 1 | 12+ |

-RCB Bowling Records (All-Time)
+RCB Bowling Records — All-Time

-Most Wickets for RCB in IPL
+Most Wickets for RCB in IPL (All-Time)

-| Player | Matches | Wickets | Best Bowling | Economy |
+| Player | Matches | Wickets | Best | Economy |

 |---|---|---|---|---|